 Hope Rea

 Hope joined the firm in 2022 after graduating with a first-class degree in law from the University of Manchester.
 During the course of her studies, Hope completed an internship with Olliers in 2020 and maintained a relationship with the firm prior to her training contract.
-Hope started as a member of reception and has been an integral member of the support team.
-Hope commenced her training contract in September 2023.
+Hope went on to complete the Legal Practice Course in 2025 with a Distinction.
+Hope trained with Olliers from September 2023 until qualifying as a Solicitor in March 2026.

-Hope is involved in a broad range of casework in the police station, pre-charge stage and in the Magistrates and Crown Courts.
-She also assists with preparation of Ancillary cases involving the Disclosure and Barring Service and the removal or variation of ancillary orders.
-Hope has succeeded in defending fare evasion matters.
-Hope has assisted a range of senior solicitors on a multitude of serious Crown Court matters including trials involving murder, drugs conspiracy and sexual offences.
-Hope has also assisted with Magistrates Trials including domestic violence offences and indecent image offences.
+Hope has a broad range of experience and casework in the police station, pre-charge stage and in the Magistrates and Crown Courts.
+She has experience in the preparation of Ancillary cases involving the Disclosure and Barring Service and the removal or variation of ancillary orders.
+Hope has in involved in a multitude of serious Crown Court matters including trials of murderdrugs conspiracy and sexual offences.
+Hope has also gained extensive experience in the preparation Magistrates Court Trials including domestic violence offences, indecent image offences and dishonesty offences.

-Hope has completed the Olliers Crown Court Accreditation.
+Hope has completed the Olliers Crown Court Accreditation, Pre-Charge Accreditation, Client Care Accreditation.

-Hope has completed her Police Station Accreditation and will be undertaking the pre-charge accreditation.
+Hope has completed her Police Station Accreditation and very regularly represents clients during police station interviews following arrest.

 Recent Cases